thoughtbot/ruby-science/release/ruby-science.md

 STUB

-# Use class as Factory
+# Use Class as Factory

 An Abstract Factory is an object that knows how to build something, such as one of several possible strategies for summarizing answers to questions on a survey.